batoutou/Yolo_Food_Detector/README.md

  - First, you'll need to import the **dataset.zip** file into the colab notebook **YOLOv5-Custom-Training.ipynb**
  - Than you can execute the notebook which in the end will download the best weights that you will use for inference

+* The final training output can be found at this [link](https://drive.google.com/file/d/14tUyYyrVWonshvel0OVuwe9H15aY4COw/view?usp=share_link)

 ## Run an inference program